-Strategy: Workers engagement through education, study circles, and legal assistance
+Strategy: Worker engagement through trainings, study circles, and legal assistance

-Challenge: To understand the mobile manufacturing industry and working conditions
+Challenge: To understand the rapidly evolving electronics manufacturing industry and associated concerns

 From 2009 to 2012, Cividep in partnership with like-minded organisations has conducted several research projects to lay a solid foundation in understand the issues faced by workers in the electronic sector.
 Three key reports were published in this period.Corporate Geography, Labour Conditions and Environmental Standards in the Mobile Phone Manufacturing Industry in India – in partnership with SOMO (Centre for Research on Multinational Corporations), Cividep published this report that served as a groundwork for future activities undertaken by the organisation in the area.
 The report dealt with an overview of the main players in the industry including Company Profiles and Codes of conduct, Government policies as well as labour standards and working conditions of workers employed in these companies.